DavidMaguire93/PandS/pands-problem-sheet/Readme.txt

 			3.4 Week 4 - collatz.py
 Program that asks the user to input any positive integer and outputs the successive values of the following calculation.
 At each step calculate the next value by taking the current value and, if it is even, divide it by two, but if it is odd, multiply it by three and add one
 Have the program end if the current value is one.
-This program introduce while loops and if / else funtions.
+This program introduce while loops and if / else functions.
 These were researched at https://www.w3schools.com/python/python_while_loops.asp.

 			3.5 Week 5 - weekday.py
 Program that outputs whether or not today is a weekday.
 This program involved arrays and extra research into specific functions was needed.
 The strftime and datetime functions were researched at https://www.programiz.com/python-programming/datetime/strftime.